jmlsf/test-book-2/README.md

                 :provides ["react-dnd"]}]
 ```

-Now, if we just do something like `(.dropTarget monitor)` the optimizer will crush the `dropTarget`symbol and it won't work.
+Now, if we just do something like `(.dropTarget monitor)` the optimizer might alter the `dropTarget`symbol and you'll get a runtime error in production.
 Instead, we use the [cljs-oops](https://github.com/binaryage/cljs-oops) library: `(ocall dnd-connect "dropTarget")` or like this `(ocall dnd-connect :dropTarget)` Because we are using strings or keywords, the optimizer will not alter this code.
 You can use `oget` and `oset` as well for properties.
 The library has a bunch of convenience macros and some error checking built in to to make this less error prone.

 That's it.
 As long as you consistently use `cljs-oops` when you refer to foreign lib symbols, everything will work.